IamJoshB/NedParcel/README.md

 - Driver: Can link multiple ranks, an association, and banking details.
 Handles document/image uploads.
 - Marshall: Linked to a single rank and optional association.
 - Trip: Multi-leg journey with originRank, destinationRank, fullDistance, and an array of route legs.
 Each leg links a driver and a PossibleRoute.
 - Parcel: Shipped item that embeds a package (type + identifier) and can optionally attach to a specific trip leg (trip + legIndex + possibleRoute).
+Parcel no longer stores origin/destination ranks directly; derive these from its linked Trip when needed.
 - PackageType: Lookup entity for parcel package types.

 ## Population Depth Strategy